Maintenance

 - Less maintenance staff, fewer employees, fewer wages paid out regularly, etc.

-- Fewer costs to implementation – No regular maintenance means no labor or part costs until failure occurs.
+- Fewer costs to implementation – no regular maintenance means no labor or part costs until failure occurs.

 - Fewer management hours are needed for maintenance planning.

-How to Choose the Right Strategy?
+Best Maintenance?
+How to Choose the Right Strategy

 - Time for maintenance to occur.